Yi Sanhae

 Yi Sanhae (Korean: 이산해; Hanja: 李山海; 20 July 1539 – 1609) was a Korean politician, scholar, writer and poet of the Joseon period who came from the Hansan Yi clan.
 He served as the Chief State Councilor of Joseon from 1590 to 1592 and 1600.
 Yi was a member of the political faction the Easterners and when this split into the Northerners and Southerners, Yi became leader of the Northerners faction.

 Early life

-Yi was born in Hanseong to a yangban family and his 5th great-grandfather was Yi Saek, a scholar and writer that lived during late Goryeo.
+Yi was born in Hansŏng to a yangban family and his 5th great-grandfather was Yi Saek, a scholar and writer that lived during late Goryeo.
 He studied under his uncle Yi Ji-ham and was praised for his intelligence.
 At age 5 he is said to have written poems and by age 15 he had passed the Hyangsi Examination multiple times and was famous for his calligraphy and painting skills.
-He also studied under Jo Sik and Yi Hwang and would later go on to form the Eastern and Northern factions with his classmates.
+He also studied under Cho Sik and Yi Hwang and would later go on to form the Eastern and Northern factions with his classmates.